 Prevent Blood Clots

-Dr. Wheeler also warns about deep venous thrombosis (DVT), the formation of blood clots in a vein deep inside a part of the body (usually the legs) that can be caused by restricted movement and is especially a concern on flights longer than four hours.
+Dr. Wheeler also warns about deep venous thrombosis, the formation of blood clots in a vein deep inside a part of the body (usually the legs) that can be caused by restricted movement and is especially a concern on flights longer than four hours.

-“In order to decrease the risk of DVT, travelers should remain well hydrated and wear loose-fitting clothing.
-Exercise of the feet and legs every hour while seated/standing or a short walk down the aisle is very important,” Dr. Wheeler advises.
-As for travelers who have a history of blood clots or have had recent surgery, “Consider the use of compression stockings and discuss with their physician the use of appropriate blood thinner medication, especially for long flights,” he adds.
+"In order to decrease the risk of DVT, travelers should remain well hydrated and wear loose-fitting clothing.
+Exercise of the feet and legs every hour while seated/standing or a short walk down the aisle is very important," Wheeler says.
+As for travelers who have a history of blood clots or have had recent surgery, "Consider the use of compression stockings and discuss with their physician the use of appropriate blood thinner medication, especially for long flights."

-Michael P. Zimring, M.D., author of Healthy Travel: Don't Travel Without It!, also says to avoid caffeinated drinks such as coffee and soda.
-“These drinks cause dehydration, which contributes to clots,” he says.
+Dr. Michael P. Zimring, author of Healthy Travel: Don't Travel Without It!, says also to avoid caffeinated drinks such as coffee and soda.
+"These drinks cause dehydration, which contributes to clots," he says.

 Photo Credit: chinaoffseason